-- Council may grant a Skawahlook certificate of possession to a member in accordance with the policies and procedures established by Council. - No community approval is required for the issuance of a Skawahlook certificate of possession to members.
+- Council may grant a Skawahlook certificate of possession to a member in accordance with the policies and procedures established by Council. - 38 No community approval is required for the issuance of a Skawahlook certificate of possession to members. - 39 Council shall, upon approval under the policies and procedures established pursuant to section 37, if any,

-- Council shall, upon approval under the policies and procedures established pursuant to section 37, if any, - (1) issue a Skawahlook certificate of possession to a member for the portion of land allocated to that member; and - (2) register the Skawahlook certificate of possession in the name of that member in the First Nation Land Register.
+- (1) issue a Skawahlook certificate of possession to a member for a parcel of land allocated to that member; and - (2) register a Skawahlook certificate of possession in the name of that member in the First Nation Land Register.